tymyrddin/purple/source/docs/systems-architecture/the-role.md

 work is the entry requirement.
 The ability to work the emotional and political layers is what determines whether the technical work produces the outcomes it was designed to produce.

-This is consistent with what the Wikipedia descriptions of systems architecture and systems architect make visible: the role requires working with "various stakeholders to implement solutions that align with business needs."
+This is consistent with what even the driest role descriptions make visible: the requirement to work with "various stakeholders to implement solutions that align with business needs."
 Working with stakeholders is not merely communicating technical decisions to them.
 It is understanding their concerns, earning their trust, and creating the conditions in which their cooperation can be relied upon.